Skip to content

 X-Forwarded-UriOriginal request URI

 All original request headers are also forwarded (unless AuthRequestHeaders is set as an allowlist).
+Hop-by-hop headers, any header listed in the incoming Connection header, and body-shape headers (Content-Length, Content-Type, Content-Encoding, Transfer-Encoding) are never forwarded.

 Complete Example